Blue Ridge School: History

-Academic program
+Curriculm

-Blue Ridge School uses project-based learning principles developed by PBLWorks to create a learning environment well suited for boys.
+Blue Ridge School uses project-based learning principles developed by PBLWorks to create a learning environment well-suited for boys.
 In 2018, the school introduced an entrepreneurship program that put students through the process of conceiving a product, developing a business plan, and pitching the product to a panel of judges.
 The following year, this program became a series of entrepreneurism classes.

 The Fishburne Learning Center provides individualized learning skills development for approximately 25% of the students.
-Learning Center classes occur during the school day and each class has two to three students.
+Learning Center classes occur during the school day, and each class has two to three students.